JN2022/JN2022.github.io/hobby.md

 ### Personal
 I enjoy reading literature, [hiking](/assets/img/hiking.png), [traveling](/assets/img/traveling.png) and exploring museums and galleries.
 I'm a Harry Potter fan and a fan of AI sentient novels.
 I [paint](/assets/img/draw.png) and write novels in Chinese as a way to relax.

 Now I am learning standup comedy and have been preparing my jokes for some time.
-I prepared a short performance to celebrate my defense.
-I'm looking forward to presenting it!

 [home](./)